vsquicciarini/madys/README.md

 Latest news:
 ------------
+Nov 17, 2025 - Version v2.0.0 published!
+A new class, DetectionMap, now handles the conversion of contrast curves to mass curves and detection probability maps, including the possibility to extrapolate outside a model's dynamical range; expanded roster of available filters for several substellar models; improved ADQL queries; added several new plotting functions.

 Apr 28, 2024 - Version v1.3.0 published!
 Expanded the features of the CurveObject class; added Hipparcos catalog and Gaia DR3-Hipparcos proper motion to the automatic ADQL query done by SampleObject; increased completeness of catalog cross-matches; improved readability of code following Docstring Conventions (PEP 8).

 Jan 22, 2024 - Version v1.2.0 published!
 A more accurate parameter derivation was introduced when providing [age_opt, age_min, age_max] triplets; SampleObject instances can now be merged; a higher degree of control of plotting options is now possible; fixed minor bugs.